 February 3 – 24, 2017

 Through an unconventional use of kitchen materials, students created a collective work that represents and visually conveys personal and shared identities.
 Art materials included kitchen twine, muslin, tea bags (of multiple origins), as well as markers.
-Each student was given a swath of muslin on which to craft a personal flag, using color, line, pattern to visually express one’s feelings.
-For this installation, these newly created flags are strung on kitchen twine creating a collective work.
+Each student was given a swath of muslin on which to craft a personal flag, using color, line, and pattern to visually express one’s feelings.

 Classrooms included students from Community United Elementary (Dana Parsons, Teacher), Reach Academy (Carmina Portea, Teacher) and Bridges Academy at Melrose (Bernadette Zermeno, Teacher).